runtimerevolution/knowledge-base/docs/python/onboarding.md

 ### Acceptance Criteria

-- Design the model entity relation for this project
+- Design the model entity relation for this project:
     - use [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html), this is supported out of the box by Github's Markdown
 - Design the API endpoints, including:
     - path